t-fbd/Ti/README.md

-Ti - A Kilo inspired, Vi like editor
+Ti - A Kilo fork
 ====================================

 This is solely being used as a learning tool.
 If you notice anything